Washington / Kitsap County

 Is Virginia, WA a safe place to live?

-Virginia, WA is a safe place to live, with a very low violent crime rate of 85 incidents per 100,000 people and a property crime risk of 1 in 83.
-Residents enjoy peace of mind in this quiet and secure community.
+Virginia is considered a safe community, with a low violent crime rate of 85 incidents per 100,000 residents and a property crime chance of 1 in 83.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Washington.

 85